paulelliott/fabrication-site/source/index.markdown

 after_save
 ```

-IMPORTANT: The only callback executed when building an object is `after_build`.
+**IMPORTANT:** The only callback executed when building an object is `after_build`.
 The rest are only executed when you create an object using the regular
 `Fabricate` call.
+However, when your Fabricator is automatically run via an association
+created for another Fabricator, it will only run the `after_build` callback.

 You can define them in your Fabricators as a block that optionally receives the
 object being fabricated and a hash of any transient attributes defined.
 As with